Point of Origin (Person of Interest): Plot

 The new number is from Dani Silva (Adria Arjona), a NYPD recruit.
 Using his detective position, Reese (Jim Caviezel) serves as her field instructor.
 Despite being pressured by Dr. Campbell (Wrenn Schmidt) to attend therapy, Reese continue delaying it or just not showing up.

 Greer (John Nolan) assigns Martine Rousseau (Cara Buono) to find more information on the virus robbery and find those responsible.
-She visits Katya, who was arrested and forced out of the team, and receives the information that she worked for Romeo (Andreas Damm) after she threatens the life of a young girl related to Katya.
+She visits Katya, who was arrested and forced out of the team, and receives the information that she worked for Romeo (Andreas Damm) after she threatens the life of a young girl, presumably Katya's daughter.
 She then visits Romeo at his bar, where she subdues him and his henchman and forces him to reveal an address.

 The team discovers that Silva is already a cop, having been assigned by Internal Affairs to infiltrate training and find a possible mole in her squad.
 Reese then saves Silva from a drive-by shooting and confesses her real role.
 Fusco (Kevin Chapman) and Shaw (Sarah Shahi) follow the shooter to a gym where he meets with members of The Brotherhood.
 Through cues, Finch (Michael Emerson) eventually realizes that "Mini" is actually Dominic (Winston Duke), leader of the gang.
 Later that night, Dominic meets with the mole, Officer Ortiz (Mike Figueroa).
 Ortiz is ordered to Silva's files from her supervisor as well as stealing files from the academy's commandant for Dominic.

 Reese and Silva find that her supervisor has been killed at his home and evidence points to Silva.
 Gathering evidence with Reese and Fusco, Silva deduces that Ortiz is the mole.
 They locate him in Spanish Harlem and save Ortiz from being killed by Cartel members.
 They flee when a Cartel member activates an alarm, taking Ortiz with them.
 Pursued by hitmen, they escape through a pool to the sewers and Ortiz is arrested.
 Dominic then meets with the cartel leader and kills him.

 Ortiz's confession exonerates Silva and improves Reese's standing in front of Internal Affairs.
 Reese then talks with Finch about the connections with Dominic and is informed of their new number: Carl Elias.
 Samaritan has seemingly located Shaw at her job and sends Rousseau there.
 She tries contacting Shaw with the same app that Romeo used but she keeps declining calls.
 She receives a slightly more corrected picture of Shaw and recognizes her.
 Shaw immediately sees Rousseau as she draws her weapon out.